gatsbyjs/gatsby/docs/docs/porting-create-react-app-to-gatsby.md

 - `gatsby-link` uses an [intersection observer to preload linked pages](/blog/2019-04-02-behind-the-scenes-what-makes-gatsby-great/#intersectionobserver) when they appear in the viewport, making them feel like they load _instantly_
 - `gatsby-image` will create optimized versions of your images in different sizes, loading a smaller, optimized version of an image and replacing it with a higher resolution version when loading has finished.
 It also uses an intersection observer to cheaply lazy load images.
 Check out [the demo](https://using-gatsby-image.gatsbyjs.org/) to see for yourself

-These and more work together to make your Gatsby site fast by default.
-If you'd like a deep dive on these and other performance optimizations, check out [this blog post](https://www.gatsbyjs.org/blog/2019-04-02-behind-the-scenes-what-makes-gatsby-great/)
+These features and more work together to make your Gatsby site fast by default.
+If you'd like a deep dive on these and other performance optimizations, check out [this blog post](/blog/2019-04-02-behind-the-scenes-what-makes-gatsby-great/)

 ### Expansive ecosystem